bhavinafricawala/surti-kitchen/README.md

 First get the files from Github and then install all the node modules to configure the directory as shown below.

-Install ESLint and Prettier extentions in VS Code to maintain coding standards and clean code.
+Install ESLint and Prettier extensions in VS Code to maintain coding standards and clean code.

 ```bash
 use git clone https://github.com/bhavinafricawala/surti-kitchen.git